hpc/pavilion2/docs/README.txt

 2. Handle Node/PE combinations using a range and step of values in addtion to just the comma separated list of numbers supported now.

-3. The whole Slurm scheduler job handling code needs to be developed, a skeleton exists.
+3. The Slurm scheduler job handling code needs to be developed, a skeleton exists.

-4. Saving the correct JobId value.
+4. Better way for saving the correct JobId value.
 Historically the Moab job id was written to the log file.
 How should this be handled universally for all scheduler types?
 The unix process id is placed in the log file already.